jobisoft/TbSync/docs/index.rst

   As promised by the name, this section gets you started by explainig how to create your own basic provider add-on in just a couple of minutes and gives instructions to get it running in Thunderbird.

 :doc:`implementing/api`
-  Learn how to interact with TbSync and how to add sync capabilities to your provider add-on.
+  Learn how to interact with TbSync.

-:doc:`tbsync:api`
-   Test link :class:`tbsync:EventLogInfo`

 .. toctree::